Photo by Shutterstock

 Technically, Puerto Rico has never closed its borders to U.S. citizens or foreign nationals who hadn’t been in China, Iran, Brazil, South Africa, the United Kingdom, Ireland, or the European Shengen area in the previous 14 days.

-Since the pandemic isn’t over yet, travelers who are unwilling to comply with all necessary health and safety requirements, including wearing face masks in public and following government mandated social-distancing efforts could be subject to arrest and imprisonment if found guilty.
+However, travelers who are unwilling to comply with all necessary health and safety requirements, including wearing face masks where required in public and following government mandated social-distancing efforts and testing requirements could be subject to fines or arrest and imprisonment if found guilty.

 Article continues below advertisement

-Those who can produce negative test results upon arrival will be allowed into Puerto Rico without quarantine, but they will need to follow locally mandated rules, including wearing face masks when in public, or be subjected to fines or arrest.
+People who can produce their vaccine card or negative test results upon arrival will be allowed into Puerto Rico without quarantine, but they will need to follow locally mandated rules, including wearing face masks where required in public, or be subjected to fines or arrest.
 Social distancing is being enforced by limiting capacity at restaurants, museums, and hotel pools.

 No. As a U.S. territory, Puerto Rico is excluded from the new CDC order that requires all international passengers flying into the United States—including returning U.S. citizens—to provide proof of a negative COVID-19 test prior to boarding.

-However, the CDC still recommends getting tested one to three days before traveling back from Puerto Rico.
-Upon returning home, the CDC also recommends self-quaranting for seven days and getting tested three to five days after travel.
+However, the CDC still recommends that unvaccinated people get tested one to three days before traveling back from Puerto Rico.
+Upon returning home, the CDC also recommends self-quarantining for seven days and getting tested three to five days after travel.
 If you don’t get tested, the CDC recommends self-quarantining for 10 days after travel.
+The CDC asks that vaccinated travelers self-monitor for COVID-19 symptoms and isolate and get tested if any develop after their trip.

-Because Puerto Rico never closed its borders, airlines continued to fly to and from the island.
-However, in order to better track people arriving in Puerto Rico, flights are only allowed in and out of San Juan’s Luis Muñoz Marín International Airport.
-While both both Rafael Hernández Airport in Aguadilla (BQN) and the Mercedita International Airport in Ponce (PSE) were scheduled to reopen in July 2020 to passenger travel, Discover Puerto Rico’s travel advisory states that all passenger flights are still being diverted to Luis Muñoz Marín International Airport.
+Because Puerto Rico never closed its borders, major U.S. airlines continued to fly to and from the island.
+However, in order to better track people arriving in Puerto Rico, between March 2020 and April 2021, flights were only allowed in and out of San Juan’s Luis Muñoz Marín International Airport.

-Capacity at casinos, museums, and restaurants is limited to 50 percent, while bars and clubs remain closed.
+Capacity at casinos, museums, and restaurants is being raised from 30 percent to 50 percent on May 24.
 Pools at hotels and other establishments are also open at 50 percent capacity.
 Retail shops and malls are open, as long as they operate at 50 percent capacity.
-Alcohol consumption is prohibited outside homes and restaurants.
+While bars remain closed, the ban on consuming alcohol in pools and at beaches is being lifted on May 24, as well.
+And although restaurants elsewhere on the island must close by 12 a.m., hotel restaurants are being allowed to stay open 24 hours for guests.

 Many hotels in Puerto Rico stayed open throughout the pandemic for displaced travelers and frontline workers and reopened to local leisure travelers starting in June 2020.
-Currently, hotels must close their common areas at 12 a.m. in accordance with the island-wide curfew.
+Since some businesses are requiring proof of vaccination or negative test results upon arrival, check with your hotel to learn what their protocols are before booking.

 The Hyatt Regency Grand Reserve Puerto Rico reopened for nonessential stays on June 2, 2020.
 In addition to requiring temperature checks and social-distancing measures like touchless check-in and check-out services per Hyatt’s Global Care and Cleanliness Commitment, Hyatt also installed UV light purifying air conditioners in all 579 rooms on the property.